What is a native file?

 Producing documents as native files

 During Step 3 of the production process (Production Output) you will be able to choose the file format that you want to export the files in.
 On this screen, if you select any of the 'Native' options, all files will be produced in their original format.
 The available options under the non-load file and load file options are -

 - Native files only

 - TIFF G4 - All documents in the production will be produced both as native files and single page black & white TIFFs along with load files

 - PDF - Similar to the previous option all documents will be produced as multi-page PDFs and native files along with load files.

 NOTE: Even if you choose a non-native production format you can still force specific files types (e.g. PDF, .txt files, etc.) to be produced in their native format in the next step (Step 4.
 Native files options for production)

 In the final step of production (Step 10.
-Final Review and Submit production) GoldFynch will give you a list of files that are about to be produced in their native format.
+Final Review and Submit production) GoldFynch will flag issues with files that are being produced as natives for the following reasons -